17 Different Types of Door Knobs Explained & Tips To Help You Choose

 A few important things you want to learn about the types of door knobs you need are as follows.

-The most common backset will be 2 3/8” but sometime you will get a backset of 2 ¾”, this is only ever really found on some exterior doors.
-The bore hole will be the large hole that the door knob is mounted.
+The most common backset will be 2 3/8” but sometimes you will get a backset of 2 ¾”, this is only ever really found on some exterior doors.
+The borehole will be the large hole that the door knob is mounted.
 This is where the door knob itself will be inserted during installation.

-Keeping these standards in mind most door hardware will be made for these standard sizes, but if there is some obscure measurement of the thickness of your door there is ways to work around that or custom make another knob of the correct size.
+Keeping these standards in mind most door hardware will be made for these standard sizes, but if there is some obscure measurement of the thickness of your door there are ways to work around that or custom-make another knob of the correct size.

 This is also important because where the door locks and latches will need to be on a particular side to work.
 If the wrong one is chosen, the handle could be upside down or risk not fitting at all.
 The door handling is done in the direction that the door swings!